Skip to main content

 Strategies for Designers When Considering Colour, Material and Finish

 Designers employ tools like texture books, colour swatches and advanced digital rendering techniques to visualise the final product.
 It is essential to engage with clients to understand their preferences.
-Additionally designers may utilise material libraries or digital tools such as Keyshot or Cinema 4D for renderings.
+Additionally, designers may utilise material libraries or digital tools such as Keyshot or Cinema 4D for renderings.
 The design and development process is iterative and collaborative; it requires a combination of creativity, technical knowledge, and an understanding of market trends.

 Conclusion